MayurGhodekar/GlobalAutomation/blueprint.md

 ## Features

 - **Home Page:** A welcoming landing page with a hero section, a brief introduction to the company, and a call-to-action.
-- **About Us:** A page dedicated to the company's mission, vision, and team.
+- **About Us:** An expanded page with a mission statement, vision, and more detailed company information.
+The layout has been improved for better readability and visual appeal.
 - **Products:** A showcase of the company's product offerings, with images, descriptions, and model numbers.
-- **Services:** A detailed overview of the services offered by Global Automation.
+- **Services:** An enhanced services page featuring service images, a 'Learn More' button, a call-to-action section that directs users to the contact page, and interactive hover effects on service cards.
 - **Contact Us:** A user-friendly contact form with client-side validation and a map to the company's location.

 ## Implementation Details